 I wish simply to say that I recognise the book’s importance and the author’s brilliance, and how the task of writing such a book is worth writing about.
+Everything from the Developmental Editing, to the language used to the research they”ve done to the true stories it tells, is perfect.
 Thus, I would prefer to see my article as an open and unashamed thank you.
 And, I hope that while showing my gratitude A Virtue of Disobedience’s endearing qualities will show themselves

 To read Qureshi is to understand a life lived by a military-aged Sunni male.
 It is a life drawn in by the traps and by the gravity of the state’s “counter-terrorism”.
 Every Muslim either through words or silence confronts the opportunity to bear witness to this fight that marks us.
 Qureshi is a loud witness, and a needed one, whose fight accumulates into words about resistance.
 Words that pursues a necessary relationship to virtue and Islam.
 Yes we all know, a fight, our fight, this ongoing fight, but to reflect on it demands me to recognise on why and not how Qureshi his book.
 Why?
 Because as a Muslim I need it.

 What is meant by “virtue”?